pvginkel/ProgressEncode/README.markdown

 Progress has stated ([http://knowledgebase.progress.com/articles/Article/P111508](http://knowledgebase.progress.com/articles/Article/P111508)) that they are not willing to make the algorithm behind the `ENCODE` function public.
 This can cause problems when you need to interoperate with legacy applications.
-This project contains a C# implementation of the algorithm behind the Progress `ENCODE` function specifically to allow this kind of operability.
+This project contains implementations of the algorithm behind the Progress `ENCODE` function specifically to allow this kind of operability.

+## New languages

+If you have a version of this algorithm in a different language, feel free to create a pull request to have it added to this repository.
+Note however that addition of your code to this repository requires it to conform to the CC0 license.

 ## Issues